28th Annual Perinatal Partnership Conference - 2023

 Each year, the NCPA offers two conference scholarships in memory of former board member, Dr. Ann Wolfe.
 The scholarships are offered as reward and recognition for staff employed at a NC local health department in Maternal Child Health programs.
-The scholarships are awarded to two recipients to cover registration and basic travel expenses to the annual conference.
+The scholarships are awarded to two recipients to cover registration and basic travel expenses to the annual NC/SC Perinatal Partnership Conference.

 Nomination criteria include: